On rectifiability of Delone sets in intermediate regularity: Resolutions of the prescribed volume form equation in intermediate regularity

 Now, we proceed to describe our bi-$\omega$-realizable function.
 Let $L_n\nearrow\infty$ be a sequence of positive numbers (the Lipschitz constants to discard), $\varphi(t)\leq t$ be an increasing continuous function verifying \eqref{eq: osc1}, and $c$ be a positive number.
-For each $n\in\N$, let $N_n, M_n, k_n$ be the parameters given in the Burago-Kleiners' construction, which depend only on $(L_n)_{n\geq 1}$.
+For each $n\in\N$, let $N_n, M_n, k_n$ be the parameters given in Burago-Kleiner's construction, which depend only on $(L_n)_{n\geq 1}$.